-- STEP 1: Community Development Department staff meets with the applicant at the Pre-application meeting to go over the initial comments from staff and consultants. - STEP 2: Formal rezoning request is submitted by the applicant and reviewed by Community Development Department staff and consultants and comments are forwarded to the applicant via email. - STEP 3: A public hearing notice and map are published in a newspaper of general circulation and mailed out to property owners within 300 feet of the proposed rezoning and public utilities at least fifteen days prior to the public hearing date.
-The applicant must post the rezoning signs in accordance with the rezoning sign requirements described later in this section at least fifteen days prior to the public hearing date.
+STEP 3: A public hearing notice and map are published in a newspaper of general circulation and mailed out to property owners within 300 feet of the proposed rezoning and public utilities at least fifteen days prior to the public hearing date.
+The applicant must post the rezoning signs in accordance with the sign requirements described later in this section at least fifteen days prior to the public hearing date.
 Failure to post these signs within the required time will lead to postponement of the public hearing.
+The applicant is responsible for re-notification costs.